$0 North Carolina Adoption Quick-Start Checklist

 Once a child is legally free for adoption and a match is made, DSS moves to an adoptive placement.
 This is different from a foster placement: you are now the child's prospective adoptive parent, not their foster parent, and the placement is moving toward legal finalization rather than being temporary.

-After the adoptive placement is made, the post-placement supervisory period begins.
-This typically involves monthly visits from a DSS or agency worker for three to six months before the adoption petition can be filed.
+After the adoptive placement is made, post-placement supervision begins.
+Visit frequency and duration are set by the agency or court rather than by a universal monthly or six-month rule.
 The worker prepares a Report to the Court (Form DSS-1808) that recommends granting the adoption.

-The adoption petition is filed with the Clerk of Superior Court in your county or the county where the child-placing agency is located.
+The adoption petition is filed with the Clerk of Superior Court in the county where the petitioner resides, the adoptee resides, or the placing child-placing agency is located.
 The filing fee is $120.
 Required documents include:

 • DSS-1800 (Petition for Adoption)